thomasmendez/lms-app/README.md

 4. Install Node.js Packages

     a.
-Open terminal where classapp folder is located
+Open terminal where lms-app folder is located

     b.
-Download required Node.js packages by running in terminal in classapp folder (you will see a new folder called node_modules)
+Download required Node.js packages by running in terminal in lms-app folder (you will see a new folder called node_modules)

     ```
     npm install